Mansion: 15th to 18th-century development

 The uses of these edifices paralleled that of the Roman villas.
 It was vital for powerful people and families to keep in social contact with each other as they were the primary moulders of society.
-The rounds of visits and entertainments were an essential part of the societal process, as painted in the novels of Jane Austen.
+The rounds of visits and entertainments were an essential part of the societal process, as described in the novels of Jane Austen.
 State business was often discussed and determined in informal settings.
 Times of revolution reversed this value.
 During July/August 1789, a significant number of French country mansions (chateaux) were destroyed by the rural population as part of the Great Fear—a symbolic rejection of the feudal rights and restraints in effect under the Ancien Régime.

 Until World War I it was not unusual for a moderately sized mansion in England such as Cliveden to have an indoor staff of 20 and an outside staff of the same size, and in ducal mansions such as Chatsworth House the numbers could be far higher.
 In the great houses of Italy, the number of retainers was often even greater than in England; whole families plus extended relations would often inhabit warrens of rooms in basements and attics.
 Most European mansions were also the hub of vast estates.